 The Consolidated Water Quality (CWQ) fee was raised in FYs 2016 and 2017 to address the revenue shortage.
-The Public Health Service Fee (PHS Fee) required rulemaking before the fee could be increased.
+For the Public Health Service Fee (PHS Fee), rulemaking was required to increase the fee.
 On May 18, 2016, the Commission adopted the rule containing the PHS fee increase, which assists the agency in meeting its funding needs in FY 2017 and provides the agency flexibility to adjust these rates to meet future water funding needs.

-The agency performed the Section 18.01(c) study with representatives from the Office of Water, the Office of Compliance and Enforcement, the Office of Legal Services, and the Office of Administrative Services.
+The agency performed the Section 18.01(c) study by creating a work group with representatives from the Office of Water, the Office of Compliance and Enforcement, the Office of Legal Services, and the Office of Administrative Services.
 Staff compiled the costs associated with the water programs and the number of FTEs supporting each program.
 Using this data, the workgroup allocated the fees to the appropriate programs to determine which programs have insufficient revenue to support their costs.
 As noted, the study required a review of the agency's workload in relation to the revenue generated by the associated fee payers and the benefit to the fee payers.
 Using this analysis, the agency was directed to develop a methodology to determine the appropriate level of fee rates that would generate revenue in proportion to the agency's workload and the fee payer's benefit within the current statutory provisions.
 The findings of the study identified several fee rates set at their statutory limit which are insufficient to support the workload of the programs.